Orlando, Florida: Settlement

 In 1823, the Treaty of Moultrie Creek created a Seminole reservation encompassing much of central Florida, including the area that would become Orlando.
-The Indian Removal Act of 1830 authorized relocation of the Seminole from Florida to Oklahoma, leading to the Second Seminole War.
+The Indian Removal Act of 1830 authorized relocation of the Seminole from Florida to Oklahoma, and along with the enforcement of the Treaty of Payne's Landing led to the Second Seminole War.
 In 1842, white settlement in the area was encouraged by the Armed Occupation Act.
-The first settler, Mr. Aaron Jernigan of Camden County, Georgia, arrived the following year and settled near Lake Holden.
+The first settler, Aaron Jernigan of Camden County, Georgia, arrived the following year and settled near Lake Holden.

 Mosquito County was renamed Orange County in 1845, with the county seat shortly thereafter relocated to Mellonville, a few miles west of Sanford.
-By 1856, settlement had begun in earnest in the interior of the county and a more centrally-located Courthouse was sought.
+By 1856, settlement had begun in earnest in the interior of the county and a more centrally located Courthouse was sought.
 The new town of Orlando, laid out in 1857, consisted of four streets surrounding a courthouse square.
 The fledgling village suffered greatly during the Union blockade.
 The Reconstruction Era brought on a population explosion, resulting in the incorporation of the Town of Orlando on July 31, 1875, with 85 residents (22 voters).
 For a short time in 1879, the town revoked its charter, and was subsequently reincorporated.
 Orlando was established as a city in 1885.

 The period from 1875 to 1895 is remembered as Orlando's Golden Era, when it became the hub of Florida's citrus industry.
 The period ended with the Great Freeze of 1894–95, which forced many owners to give up their independent citrus groves, thus consolidating holdings in the hands of a few "citrus barons", who shifted operations south, primarily around Lake Wales in Polk County.
 The freeze caused many in Florida, including many Orlandoans, to move elsewhere, mostly to the North, California, or the Caribbean.

 Notable homesteaders in the area included the Curry family.
 Through their property in east Orlando flowed the Econlockhatchee River, which travelers crossed by fording.
 This was commemorated by the street's name, Curry Ford Road.
 Also, just south of the Orlando International Airport in the Boggy Creek area are 150 acre of property homesteaded in the late 19th century by the Ward family.
 This property is still owned by the Ward family, and can be seen from southbound flights out of Orlando International Airport immediately on the south side of SR 417.